-There will be literacy, health, economic and social benefits to the people in the pilot village.
-The evaluation results will be made available through websites and academic journals.
+There will be literacy, health, economic and social benefits to the people in the pilot village and environmental benefits to Timor Leste.
+The results of the pilot will be made available through websites.

-Cost: Total including Matching grants - US\$85,169 with A\$29,553 requested from D9810 clubs.
+Cost: Total including Matching grants - US\$94,000 with A\$30,000 requested from D9810 clubs.

-Grant Lodgement: 1 June 2017 (estimated subject to funding confirmation)
+Grant Lodgement: 1 November 2018 (estimated subject to funding confirmation)